 (iv) Submitting periodic reports to the CSRC.

-• An annual report of the CSR Activities in the format as specified in Annexure B of this policy will form part of the Report of the Board of Directors
+An annual report of the CSR Activities in the format as specified in Annexure-II of the Rules will also form part of the Report of the Board of Directors.

 All initiatives undertaken by the Company will be transparent and shall be shared with its various stakeholders.

-Any surplus arising out of the CSR Activities shall not form part of the business profit of the company and will be used only for CSR activities.
+Any surplus arising out of the CSR Activities shall not form part of the business profit of the company and will be used only for similar CSR Activities/ CSR Project or shall be transferred to the Unspent CSR Account or transfer to a Fund specified in the Rules.

 The Management of the Company is committed to being socially responsible and bringing a positive change in the community in which we operate.